 5 xi JOHN WILLIAMSON (1822-1897); m(1) MARY WILSON; m(2) EMMA SYKES.

 5 JOHN WILLIAMSON of Holbeck, cordwainer, was born at Holbeck, baptised on 9 June 1822 at Holbeck, and died on 26 July 1897 at Armley.
 He married first, on 25 June 1860 at St Peter, Leeds, MARY WILSON, daughter of Nathan and Hannah (Oddy) Wilson.
-Mary was born on 7 December 1830 at Bramley and buried on 19 April 1863 at Beeston.
+Mary was born on 7 December 1830 at Bramley and died on 16 April 1863 at Hunslet.
 John married second, on 13 February 1865 at St Peter, Leeds, EMMA SYKES, daughter of Joseph and Martha (Holmes) Sykes (see here).
 Emma was born on 29 March 1830 at Holbeck and died on 4 November 1905 at Armley.

 Children of John and Mary (Wilson) Williamson: